cbeuw/GoQuiet/README.md

 [简体中文](https://github.com/cbeuw/GoQuiet/wiki/GoQuiet)
 # GoQuiet
-A shadowsocks plugin obfuscates the traffic as normal HTTPS traffic and disguises the proxy server as a normal webserver.
+A shadowsocks plugin that obfuscates the traffic as normal HTTPS traffic and disguises the proxy server as a normal webserver.

 The fundamental idea of obfuscating shadowsocks traffic as TLS traffic is not original. [simple-obfs](https://github.com/shadowsocks/simple-obfs) and ShadowsocksR's `tls1.2_ticket_auth` mode have shown this to be effective.
 This plugin has made [improvements](https://github.com/cbeuw/GoQuiet/wiki/Advantages-over-similar-obfuscators) so that the goal of this plugin is  **to make indiscriminate blocking of HTTPS servers (or even IP ranges) with high traffic the only effective way of stopping people from using shadowsocks.**

-Beyond the benefit of bypassing the firewall, it can also **deceive traffic restrictions imposed by ISP.
-See [this section](#a-potential-gateway-to-free-internet-after-net-neutrality-repeal).**
+Beyond the benefit of bypassing the firewall, it can also **cheat traffic restrictions imposed by ISP.
+See [here](https://github.com/cbeuw/GoQuiet/wiki/A-potential-gateway-to-free-internet-after-Net-Neutrality-Repeal).**

 This plugin has been tested on amd64 and arm Linux and amd64 Windows.
 It uses about the same CPU and memory as shadowsocks-libev (which is very little), and has almost no transmission overhead added on top of shadowsocks.
-Of course this project is still **very early into development, stability is therefore not guareented.**

 ## Download